 Worse still is that because these options are so prevalent, it’s tough to imagine using alternatives even if they’re better for you and the environment.
 But they’re out there.

-And by making a switch to one these best zero waste shampoo and conditioners you’ll be doing yourself and the planet a huge favor!
+And by making a switch to one these best zero waste shampoo and conditioners, together with an eco friendly hair brush, you’ll be doing yourself and the planet a huge favor!

 Remember, personal beauty doesn’t mean sacrificing natural beauty.
 Keep your hair clean and healthy, while making sure the planet stays the same.